yhcfu/WidevineProxy2/README.md

 Now, open the extension, click `Choose File` and select your Widevine Device file.

 ### Remote CDM
-If you don't already have a `remote.json` file, open the API URL in the browser (if provided) and save the response as `remote.json`. \ n
+If you don't already have a `remote.json` file, open the API URL in the browser (if provided) and save the response as `remote.json`. \
 Now, open the extension, click `Choose remote.json` and select the json file provided by your API.